 Thermal Amplitude

-Thermal amplitude is a test used to determine the highest temperature the antibody will bind to the antigen.
+Thermal amplitude is a test to determine the highest temperature the antibody will bind to the antigen.
 This, along with cold agglutinin titer, helps to determine the clinical significance of the cold autoantibody.
-Thermal amplitude can be used as a guide for surgical procedures that bring the body temperature down to determine how far down they can bring the patient's temperature before the cold agglutinin starts reacting.
+Thermal amplitude can be used as a guide for surgical procedures that need to lower the body temperature.
 This is commonly done in cardiac procedures.
+The thermal amplitude procedure will determine how far down they can bring the patient's temperature before the cold agglutinin starts reacting.
+Antibody screens using the patient's plasma and donor RBCs are performed at 4ºC, 22ºC, 30ºC, and 37ºC for 1 hour and observed for agglutination.